DiPS-Digital-Peer-Initiative/mind-matters-24/_events/poster-making.markdown

 ## Rules and Regulations

-- Eligibility Criteria: Students of classes VIII,IX,X,XI,XII along with 1st and 2nd year students can register.
+- Eligibility Criteria: Students of classes VIII,IX,X,XI, XII, along with 1st and 2nd year students, can register.
 - Paper Provided: All participants must use the A3 art sheet provided by the school.
 - Theme: The topic must be clearly written at the top of the poster.
-- Poster Submission: Completed posters must be submitted at the designated desk within the given time
+- Poster Submission: Completed posters must be submitted at the designated desk within the given time.
 - Poster Creation Rules
     - Materials Allowed: Posters must be made using pencils, colour pencils, crayons, sketch pens, markers, and oil pastels/paints.
 Photographs, printouts, wires, and 3D objects are not allowed.
     - Original Work Only: The poster must be original and handmade by the participant.
 Any form of plagiarism or external assistance will lead to disqualification.
-    - Identification: Personal Details must be written clearly on the back of the poster: Full Name, Class & Section, Roll Number, Contact Number.
-Advisable to not include personal information on the front side of the poster..
+    - Identification: Personal details must be written clearly on the back of the poster: Full Name, Class & Section, Roll Number, Contact Number.
+It is advisable not to include personal information on the front side of the poster.